andrazjelenc/devops-notes/k8s-bare-metal.md

   ingressClassName: nginx
 ```

 If we now try again we should see our teastore app again even if we use IP address instead of domain name.
+We still have two problems:
-The problem we still have is that we need to know IP of one of our cluster nodes and also to use this weird high number port.
+- we need to know IP of one of our cluster nodes
+- we need to use this weird high number port.

 We will fix this by placing Load Balancer in front of Ingress controller service.

 ## Day 8: LB in front of Ingress
 [Back to top](#k8s-bare-metal)